-View graphical event statistics
+View graphical event statistics for each recording

 Event data visualization is available in the web player for each recording.
-It provides graphical event statistics that help you quickly comprehend large numbers of events inserted in recordings, allowing you to easily see and communicate event trends.
+It provides graphical event statistics for you to quickly comprehend the events inserted in recordings.

 To view graphical event statistics, complete the following steps: